Penelope Barker

-Penelope (Padgett) Hodgson Craven Barker, commonly known as Penelope Barker (June 17, 1728 – 1796), was an activist—in the lead up to the American Revolution (1775–1781)—who organized a boycott of British goods in 1774 by a group of women known as the Edenton Tea Party.
+Penelope Padgett Hodgson Craven Barker, commonly known as Penelope Barker (June 17, 1728 – 1796), was a Colonial American activist who, in the lead-up to the American Revolution, organized a boycott of British goods in 1774 orchestrated by a group of women known as the Edenton Tea Party.
 It was the "first recorded women's political demonstration in America".

-By the time that she was seventeen years of age, she helped raise her sister's three children and married her sister's husband, John Hodgson, which began her life as a mother and planter.
+By the time she was seventeen years of age, Barker helped raise her sister's three children and married her sister's husband, attorney John Hodgson, which began her life as a mother and planter.
 She married two more times to wealthy men, continuing to run plantations after their deaths.
 She gave birth to five children and was the stepmother to four children, all but two of whom had died by 1761.
 Stepson Thomas Hodgson died in 1772.
 Her only remaining child then was Betsy Barker, who lived to adulthood and married William Tunstall, a successful planter.

 Dillard described her as "one of those lofty, intrepid, high-born women peculiarly fitted by nature to lead; fear formed no part of her composition.
 Her face bears the expression of sternness without harshness, which a cheap novelist would describe as hauteur.
 She was a brilliant conversationalist, and a society leader of her day."

 Early life and family

-Penelope Padgett was born June 17, 1728 at Blenheim Manor in Edenton in Colony of North Carolina, one of three daughters to Samuel Padgett, a physician, and Elizabeth Blount.
+Penelope Padgett was born June 17, 1728, at Blenheim Manor in Edenton in the Colony of North Carolina, one of three daughters to Samuel Padgett, a physician, and Elizabeth Blount.
 Her sisters were Sarah and Elizabeth.
 Padgett was the granddaughter of Anne Willis and James Blount, a prominent planter of Chowan County.
 The Padgetts lived on a 2,000-acre plantation.
 As she grew up, Penelope lived a comfortable life of teas, church suppers, parties, and balls.

 By 1745, when she was a teen, her father and married sister, Elizabeth Hodgson, died consecutively, leaving her to raise Elizabeth's children, Isabella, John, and Robert.
-Her brother-in-law, a lawyer named John Hodgson, managed her father's estate.
+Her brother-in-law and later husband, John Hodgson, managed her father's estate.